 Title Insurance Basics

 The reason many other countries use title insurance more sparingly than the U.S. comes down to a difference in the way deeds are recorded.
 In the U.S., the registrar of deeds in most states does not guarantee an indefeasible title.
-In other countries, title insurance typically comes into play when an American financial institution is funding the project or when it is an American company buying property abroad.

 Title Insurance Requirements